No-Rank Tensor Decomposition Using Metric Learning: Metric Learning Framework

 \begin{proof} The theorem follows from combining the guarantees of the two lemmas.
 From Lemma \ref{lemma:convergence}, the optimization converges to a critical point $\theta^*$ where $\liminf_{t\to\infty} \mathbb{E}[\|\nabla_{\theta} \mathcal{L}_{\text{total}}(\theta_t)\|^2] = 0$.
 Under the strict saddle point assumption\footnote{The strict saddle property requires that every saddle point has at least one direction of negative curvature.
 Under this condition, gradient-based methods with random initialization almost surely avoid saddle points \cite{lee2016gradient}.}, gradient-based methods converge almost surely to local minima rather than saddle points.
 Thus, $\theta^*$ is a local minimum of $\mathcal{L}_{\text{total}}$ with high probability.

 From Lemma \ref{lemma:structure}, when the embedding function $f_{\theta^*}$ (parameterized by the locally optimal $\theta^*$) operates on separable data with margin $\gamma$, the resulting embedding space exhibits the semantic structure described in Lemma \ref{lemma:structure}.
 Specifically (i) intra-class distances are bounded by $L \cdot \text{diam}(\mathcal{M}_c)$, (ii) inter-class distances are lower-bounded by $\sqrt{\gamma}$.
+Finally, due to Lemma~\ref{lemma:metric}, because $f$ is $L$-Lipschitz, the embedding approximately preserves pairwise distances on the manifold:

-The combination of these results guarantees that SGD finds a locally optimal parameter configuration that produces a semantically structured embedding space suitable for similarity tasks. \end{proof}
+providing a bounded distortion guarantee.\\ The combination of these results guarantees that SGD finds a locally optimal parameter configuration that produces a semantically structured embedding space suitable for similarity tasks. \end{proof}

-\begin{remark} The theoretical guarantees depend on key parameters: \begin{enumerate}[label=(\roman*)] \item The margin $\gamma$ (from Lemma \ref{lemma:structure}) directly controls inter-class separation, \item The Lipschitz constant $L$ (from Lemma \ref{lemma:structure}) controls how well local neighborhoods are preserved, \item The learning rate conditions (from Lemma \ref{lemma:convergence}) ensure optimization convergence. \end{enumerate} In practice, the regularization terms $\mathcal{L}_{\text{div}}$ and $\mathcal{L}_{\text{uniform}}$ promote well-spread embeddings (supporting large $\gamma$), while $\mathcal{L}_{\text{local}}$ and $\mathcal{L}_{\text{global}}$ enforce neighborhood preservation (related to the Lipschitz property). \end{remark} \begin{assumption}[Manifold Hypothesis] The data is assumed to lie on a smooth, low-dimensional Riemannian manifold $\mathcal{M} \subset \mathbb{R}^D$.
+\begin{remark} The theoretical guarantees depend on key parameters: \begin{enumerate}[label=(\roman*)] \item The margin $\gamma$ (from Lemma \ref{lemma:structure}) directly controls inter-class separation, \item The Lipschitz constant $L$ (from Lemma \ref{lemma:structure} and the metric preservation lemma) controls how well local neighborhoods are preserved and bounds the distortion of pairwise distances on the data manifold, \item The learning rate conditions (from Lemma \ref{lemma:convergence}) ensure optimization convergence. \end{enumerate} In practice, the regularization terms $\mathcal{L}_{\text{div}}$ and $\mathcal{L}_{\text{uniform}}$ promote well-spread embeddings (supporting large $\gamma$), while $\mathcal{L}_{\text{local}}$ and $\mathcal{L}_{\text{global}}$ enforce neighborhood preservation and approximate isometry (related to the Lipschitz property). \end{remark} \begin{assumption}[Manifold Hypothesis] The data is assumed to lie on a smooth, low-dimensional Riemannian manifold $\mathcal{M} \subset \mathbb{R}^D$.
 The embedding function $f: \mathcal{M} \to \mathbb{R}^d$ is approximately isometric, meaning that Euclidean distances in the embedding space preserve the intrinsic (geodesic) distances on the manifold:

 for all $\mathbf{x}_i, \mathbf{x}_j \in \mathcal{M}$. \end{assumption} This framework is particularly well-suited for applications like medical imaging, where semantic similarity and clinical relevance are more critical than pixel-perfect reconstruction accuracy, opening new possibilities for tensor-based analysis of complex spatio-temporal data.